 Divide Out the Similar Looking But Different Items for Easy Retrieval

 On the other armoire door, I added another short shoe holder.
 As you can see, I added binder clips to this one to make the openings taut.
 Labeling the top part of the bins helped me remember which is regular vinyl and which is for fabric only.

-Repurpose organizing products that are not used any longer
+Repurpose organizing products that are not used longer

 Well, there you have it.
-The updates I made in my Scrapbooking Cabinet Zone were very helpful and allowed me to be creative and less stressful when crafting.
+The updates I made in my Scrapbooking Cabinet Zone were very helpful and made me creative and less stressed when crafting.
 After all, crafting should be a relaxing hobby, not a stressful one.
 Do you agree?
 What do you think of these tips?
 Please comment below to share your thoughts.
 I would love to hear from you.
 Feel free to visit other posts I found online below.

 HOW TO PLAN YOUR IKEA CRAFT ROOM LIKE A BOSS – STORAGE IDEAS YOU NEED TO KNOW